Harmanpreet Singh: Pro League (2024–2025)

-Club career
+Franchise career

-The young drag-flicker was bought by Dabang Mumbai for $51000 in the 2015 Hockey India League, he scored 5 goals in his first edition.
+Singh was bought by Dabang Mumbai for $51000 in the 2015 Hockey India League, he scored 5 goals in his first edition.
 He went on to win the Ponty Chadha award for the most promising player of the tournament in 2015.
-Mumbai Dabangs retained him for the 2016 edition.
-He scored only 2 goals in the whole season but his good defensive skills helped to retain him.
-He scored 6 goals in 2017 edition.
-He won the Upcoming Player of the Tournament award.
+Daband Mumbai retained him for the 2016 edition.
+He scored 2 goals in the whole season but his good defensive skills helped in making the case to retain him.
+He scored 6 goals in the 2017 edition.
+He also won the Upcoming Player of the Tournament award.

+In 2024, during the 2024–25 Hockey India League auctions, Soorma Hockey Club bought him for ₹78 lakhs making him the most expensive player of the season.
+He was announced as the captain of the team.